-Squatters in Spain, known as Okupas in Spanish, are a serious threat to property owners in a country where the authorities appear more on the side of squatters than of owners, especially in areas where squatters enjoy high-level political support, like Catalonia.
+Squatters in Spain, known as Okupas in Spanish, are a serious threat to property owners in a country where the authorities don’t appear to take the threat seriously, especially in areas where squatters enjoy high-level political support like Catalonia.

 The problem of adverse possession, more commonly known as squatting, is much more serious in Spain than anywhere else in Europe, and it’s getting worse each year.

 According to data from the Spanish Home Office, the number of cases of adverse possession has doubled since 2016, and increased 20% between 2018 and 2019.

 There were 12,214 cases of squatting reported to the police in 2018, but many, perhaps most owners, who find their homes occupied by squatters, don’t report it to the police, and elect to go down extra-judicial routes, because it is so difficult and expensive to evict squatters legally in Spain.